Mo3he/Axis_Cam_Tailscale/README.md

 ## Testers needed

 I have added a new "custom" version (Tailscale_VPN_Custom_1_82_0_aarch64.eap) which allows you to set a custom server and auth key for use of headscale.
+Click the three dots then "settings" to add your details.
+If you get a tls error restart the app.
 Please give it a try and let me know if it works well or if you have issues.

-If you get a tls error restart the app.

 ## Good news, everyone!